 GermGuardian AC4825 square feet coverage and room size

-This model is recommended for room sizes that are approximately medium in size.
-That being said, there’s absolutely no reason why it can’t be used in a small room!
+This model is recommended for room sizes that are medium in size.
+That being said, there’s absolutely no reason it can’t be used in a small room!

 It’s sized for rooms about 167 square feet in size which is roughly a 10 x 16.5 ft room.
 Bear in mind that this is an approximate size used – it doesn’t have to be used in a room exactly that size.

 When used in larger rooms the amount of time required to fully cycle and clean the air increases depending on the amount of space inside the room.

 The AC4825’s HEPA filter (seen here) section is made up of a folded, dense fiber material.
 A second section, the pre-filter/activated carbon filter is responsible for trapping larger particles as well as odors and volatile organic compounds (VOCs) in the air.
 It’s capable of excellent filtering ability and works well.
 The filter can capture nearly 100% of all particulates in its airflow down to 0.3 microns in size!

 The high-efficiency particulate air (HEPA) filter is fantastic for removing the most common air quality issues (especially those that cause allergies!).